emlab-ucsb/fisheries-behavior-change/README.md

 # fisheries-behavior-change
-This repository contains the code and data for reproducing McDonald, *et al.* 2019 (Conservation Biology): "Catalyzing sustainable fisheries management though behavior change interventions" (https://doi.org/10.1111/cobi.13475).
+This repository contains the code and data for reproducing McDonald, *et al.* 2019 (Conservation Biology): "Catalyzing sustainable fisheries management through behavior change interventions" (https://doi.org/10.1111/cobi.13475).

 The DOI for this code and data repository is managed through Zenodo with DOI number 10.5281/zenodo.3635980 (https://doi.org/10.5281/zenodo.3635980).